Pain · Distribution

 • Warranty claims are slow.
 Parts ship from Germany on six-to-ten-week lead time.
 The US buyer expected forty-eight hours.
 The parts-network layer was assumed to be inside the master-distributor agreement.
 It was not.

 • OEM and tier-one accounts do not enter the pipeline.
 The distributor sells through their reseller channel.
-The named OEM accounts buy through a separate motion the firm did not staff.
+The named OEM accounts buy through a separate motion the company did not staff.
 No OEM-tier partner.
 No tier-one rep. No traction in the named-account band.

 !